Do you know the laws around e-scooters? Would you know the difference between fact and fiction in relation to their use?

 E-scooter operators Beryl and Ginger are permitted by a Government trial to hire out their e-scooters in specific cities or towns across the UK.
 In Norfolk these trials are currently ongoing in zones of Norwich and Great Yarmouth.
 These e-scooters are clearly marked and if rented can ONLY be used on the road and cycle paths.

 Only the authorised ‘Beryl’ or ‘Ginger’ branded scooters are part of the trials and can legally be used.

 If I am using a rental e-scooter as part of these trials, where can I ride this?

-Norwich City Council are currently running the Beryl rental scheme.
+Norfolk County Council are currently running the Beryl rental scheme.
 These e-scooters should only be used in Norwich and either on the road or cycle paths within the trial zone.
 Find out more here.

 Great Yarmouth Borough Council are currently running the Ginger rental scheme.
 These e-scooters should only be used in Great Yarmouth and on the road or cycle paths within the trial zone.
 Find out more: via the Great Yarmouth Borough Council.

 What will happen if me or my child are seen riding a privately-owned e-scooter on the road/footpath?

 If you are caught riding an e-scooter in a public place, you could have your e-scooter seized.
 Costs to recover an e-scooter are £150 plus £10 a day storage fee.
 You could also face up to six penalty points on your licence and a fine of £300.

 What could happen if I break the law on a trial scooter?

 Police have powers stop users for careless or dangerous driving, as well as drug-driving and drink-driving.
 You risk prosecution, a fine and/or penalty points on your licence.